-Third party services consist of third party vendor software, hardware and/or services purchases as requested by our customers in as need in conjunction with Intellinetics core software or services.
-Beginning in the first quarter of 2014, we separated these revenues from our other revenues, because we do not charge a mark-up on the procurement of these third-party products and services for our customers.
-By classifying these revenues under a separate revenue category, we are attempting to reduce the extent to which fluctuations in this revenue category impact the other categories of revenues.
-Third party services revenues were \$62,100 and \$43,221, respectively, for the twelve months ended December 31, 2014 and 2013 respectively, representing an increase of \$18,879 or 44%.
+Third party services consist of third party vendor software, hardware and/or services purchases as requested by our customers as needed in conjunction with our core software or services.
+By classifying these revenues under a separate revenue category, we reduce the extent to which fluctuations in this revenue category impact the other categories of revenues.
+Third party services revenues were \$194,226 and \$129,703, respectively, for the twelve months ended December 31, 2016 and 2015, respectively, representing an increase of \$64,523 or 50%.